equisoide/react-mui-ts-steps/README.md

 - Create **src/fonts** folder
 - In that folder add [material-icons.ttf](https://github.com/equisoide/react-mui-ts-steps/raw/main/material-icons.ttf) file
 - Go to **src/styles** folder
-- In that folder create **material-icons.css** file with the following styles:
+- In that folder create **material-icons.scss** file with the following styles:
   ```css
   /**
     * Material icons to depict in simple and minimal forms the universal